enshiromashiro/ngn/README.markdown

 1.get sources in your computer.

-     $ cd /to/install/dir
+     $ cd /to/any/dir
      $ hg cl http://bitbucket.org/subaru45/ngn

-2.run `shly` to generate a executables.
+2.run `shly` to generate a executables in ngn directory.

-     $ shly save-app.[impl]
+     $ shly save-app

-3.move the executables to /home/yourname/bin
+3.move the executables to a directory in your PATH.

-     $mv /home/yourname/bin
+     $mv ngn /any/dir/in/your/path

 ## Author